doseofted/prim-rpc/RESTRUCTURE_TODO.md

 So far I've restructured the major parts of the project.
 There is still quite a bit to do though.
 It might be easier to reference here while I'm actively working on it than put in a separate app:

-- Add back StyleLint to UI projects and to the frontend
 - Add back Taskfiles but, this time, create them for each project and include in main Taskfile
   - Where it makes sense, use TurboRepo run commands within main Taskfile
   - Create tasks for not just running JavaScript project but also individual Docker containers